Within this article:

 - Stop or renew Purchase Orders

-- Validate Timesheets
+- Validate Activity Reports

-Whenever Workflows are configured within an entity, note that only the Entity Lead will be notified to check and validate the publication of the new Requests for Proposal, although the Deputy Manager will also be able to carry out the validation.
+Whenever workflows are configured within an entity, note that only the Entity Lead will be notified to check and validate the publication of the new Requests for Proposal, although the Deputy Manager will also be able to carry out the validation.

 .